 This is the last date for applicants to add an Extra choice.

 The deadline for any remaining conditions to be met – otherwise the university or college might not accept the applicant.
 This day also marks the end of Adjustment.

 The final deadline for applications to 2020 courses.
 Applications must arrive at UCAS by 6pm.

 The deadline for adding Clearing choices, and for universities or colleges to accept applicants in Clearing.

 As well as grades and specific qualifications, there are various universities across the UK who will ask for UCAS points as part of their entry requirements.
 These are a bit of a pain to calculate, but hopefully our handy tariff points table will help do some of the tedious work for you.
 If your qualifications aren’t in the table, don’t worry about this - just check the specific entry requirements for your course, or ask admissions departments direct if you still have any questions.

-Think about any subjects you like the sound of, those you can see yourself able to work around your current schedule.
+Think about any subjects you like the sound of, making sure you can see yourself able to work around your current schedule.
 Here’s a handy list of subjects you could consider picking up at AS level to boost those points for your university application.

-Learning an instrument in a year or two is easier said than done, however if you see yourself as a competent musician as it is, and are yet to be examined, this one could be for you!
+Learning an instrument in a year or two is easier said than done.
+However, if you see yourself as a competent musician already, and are yet to be examined, this one could be for you!
 Any grade above 6 will earn you precious points in your university application.

-Sleep plays a vital role in an individual’s overall health and lack of sleep can worsen your already stressed life.
-An average of six to eight hours of sleep each day is recommended to avoid or reduce stress and other health problems."
+Sign-up to receive Yogiamo's awesome free yoga magazine to receive a featured yoga position every week.
+Your sleep will definitely improve!
+Sleep plays a vital role in our overall health.
+An average of six to eight hours of sleep each day is recommended to avoid or reduce stress, and help with other health problems.